Watch children's heart warming reaction as Santa pays a surprise visit via helicopter with Netflix star Dave Fishwick

-Tears of joy from children at Burnley's Barden Primary School as Santa visits them by helicopter with "The Bank of Dave' Netflix star and TikTok sensation Dave Fishwick
+Tears of joy from children at Burnley's Holly Grove Primary School as Santa visits them by helicopter with "The Bank of Dave' Netflix star and TikTok sensation Dave Fishwick

 There were tears of joy for children at a Burnley primary school when Father Christmas paid them a very special early visit... by helicopter.

-The emotion for pupils and staff at Barden Primary School was clear to see when the man in red arrived, flown in by Burnley businessman and Netflix man of the moment Dave Fishwick.
+The emotion for pupils and staff at Holly Grove Primary School was clear to see when the man in red arrived, flown in by Burnley businessman and Netflix man of the moment Dave Fishwick.

 And Dave was touched by the reaction to the festive gesture.
 He said: "If you need anything to make you smile it's seeing the children's faces today, this is absolutely fantastic."